Tyler Bud Bezold, Luna, Bud Lemley, Lisa Lemley Bezold, Abby Bezold, Clementine, Kelle Lemley, Dave Bezold, Katie Lemley - 2009

 It's important to understand that the spectacular returns of hedge funds that are mentioned in the media may have been derived by taking spectacular risks, and/or because the time period shown encompasses a market low to market high.
 For example, the advertised 30% + annualized returns on "hedge funds" are obtained by being highly leveraged (investing with borrowed money).
 Leverage in these funds sometimes exceeds 10 to 1 ($10 borrowed for every $1 invested).

-In an investment account that contains all a client’s available investment monies, an annualized return over 10% for any long period of time (five years or more) is a goal to strive for rather than a result to be expected.
-Again, the time period shown in advertising usually involves a market low to market high.
-Such a return is attained by being fully invested in common stocks in a roaring bull market.
-We take a much more conservative approach for most accounts that we manage that need monthly income checks, college tuition or are retired.
-Also the money in our managed accounts is treated as all the investment money that a client has to invest.
-We do not attempt to match the performance of aggressive capital appreciation funds, since we would have to be fully invested in common stocks that do not meet the requirements of our investment criteria during speculative market phases.
+In our managed accounts an annualized return over 10% for any long period of time is a goal to hope for rather than a result to be expected.
+High reported yearly returns are attained by being fully invested in common stocks in a roaring bull market-or using margin or options, or beginning an investment at a market low.
+We take a much more conservative approach for accounts.
+The money in our managed accounts is treated as all the investment money that a client has to invest.
+We do not attempt to match the performance of aggressive funds/ETFs during speculative market phases, since we would have to be fully invested in common stocks that do not meet the requirements of our investment criteria.
 We take a risk avoidance approach to investing rather than trying to "beat the market."

 Investing involves assuming risk.
 We tend to be cautious traders.
-In reviewing our conduct and willingness to assume exposure to market risk, it is obvious that we were more willing to assume risk for clients when we and they were younger than we are now.
-We raise cash whenever we perceive excess volatility and speculation entering the markets.
+In reviewing our conduct and willingness to assume exposure to market risk it is obvious that we raise cash whenever we perceive excess volatility and speculation entering the markets.

 Bond Market Strategy